 3.4.6 Other relevant issues

 The Ministry of the Interior (MI) oversees the integration of Czech compatriots resettling in the CR and provides financial support in this area.
 The first stage in the resettlement of compatriots took place in 1946-1947 under the administration of the then Ministry of Labour and Social Care.
 At that time ten thousand compatriots from Ukraine, Romania, Yugoslavia, Bulgaria, and Hungary, and also France, Austria, and Germany resettled in the country.
-Most compatriots were resettled in the border regions and Sudeten region, where numerous residences were vacated after the expulsion of the Germans.
+Most compatriots were resettled in the border regions and Sudeten region, where many homes were vacated after the expulsion of the Germans.
 A second wave took place in 1991-1993 under the administration of the then Ministry of Economic Policy and Development.
-During this wave the state resettled approximately 2000 compatriots for humanitarian reasons from Ukraine and Belarus from regions affected by the Chernobyl nuclear accident in 1986.
-These compatriots were settled in a number of locations, many of their residences were built out of reconstructed residences vacated with the departure of the Soviet army.
+During this wave the state resettled approximately 2000 compatriots for humanitarian reasons from regions in Ukraine and Belarus affected by the Chernobyl nuclear accident in 1986.
+These compatriots were settled in a number of locations; many of them made their homes in reconstructed residences vacated with the departure of the Soviet army.
 The third wave occurred in 1995-2001 under the administration of the MI.
 During this period compatriots from Kazakhstan, Russia, Uzbekistan, Kyrgyzstan and Moldova were resettled with state assistance.
 The fourth wave, "Conclusion of Resettlement", took place in 2007 under the administration of the MI.
 This activity involved the resettlement of compatriots from Kazakhstan who for various reasons had not taken advantage of this opportunity in the past.
-The cultural activities of these compatriot communities in the CR are also supported out of various sources.
+The cultural activities of these compatriot communities in the CR are supported out of various sources.